gear-foundation/academy/docs/02-substrate-id/key-information.md

 :::note JSON

-JSON file is a backup of your account encrypted with a password.
-You can import/ restore your account in any wallet using JSON.
+The JSON file is a backup of your account encrypted with a password.
+You can import/restore your account in any wallet using JSON.
 Without a password, you cannot regain access to your account.
 If you use JSON, store the file and passwords in a safe place.

 :::